confluentinc/examples/microservices-orders/docs/index.rst

 .. figure:: images/microservices-demo.png
     :alt: image

-Note: this is demo code, not a production system and certain elements are left for further work.
+Note: this is demo code, not a production system, and certain elements are left for further work.

 Microservices